 Decompress this archive with WINRAR for example and put x64 d3d11.dll and dxgi.dll in your Hitman retail folder.
 Then start the game in DX11 mode.
 DXVK is a DX11 to Vulkan translator, and Vulkan API doesn’t produce GPU 0x80000003 timeout with Hitman 2.

-The game will be a bit laggy at the start, because DXVK needs to recalculate all the shaders in real time on each map.
-Once this step is done, the game will be stable but with some performances drop.
-It is to be expected, you added another layer between the game and your GPU, overall performances will necessarily be worse than without DXVK, but your game is more stable now.
+The game will be a bit laggy at the start, because DXVK needs to recalculate and cache all the shaders in real time on each map.
+Once this step is done, the game will be stable with no stutter.